progress/JSDO/README.md

 # JSDO
 JavaScript Implementation of the CloudDataObject (CDO).
 The JSDO is implemented according to the CDO specification.
 It provides transactional data management for web and mobile clients written in JavaScript.
-Samples and project templates the work with Progress OpenEdge and Rollbase servers can be found user [CloudDataObject](https://github.com/CloudDataObject)
+Samples and project templates that work with Progress OpenEdge and Rollbase servers can be found at  [CloudDataObject](https://github.com/CloudDataObject).

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at